 If you have the extra time you can stay at the nearby town of Valladolid and stay overnight or just come back to Tulum after your day trip to Chichén-Itzá and take the shared vans to Playa del Carmen (1 hour, 40 pesos) and from there, another one to Cancun (1 hour, 30 pesos).

 Day 12: Cancun

-Finally, after almost 36 hours total of being inside of a bus, you’ll be arriving to Cancun.
-Contrary to popular perception, there are actually a few Mayan sites found within the city itself, although they are quite lacking on the wow factor.
+Finally, after almost 36 hours total of being inside a bus, you’ll be arriving at Cancun.
+Contrary to popular perception, there are a few Mayan sites found within the city itself, although they are quite lacking on the wow factor.